deepakxtechx/Starbucks-DevSecOps-Platform/README.md

 The platform follows a secure, automated, and scalable architecture aligned with industry DevSecOps practices:

-- Git-based source control with automated CI triggers
+- Git-based source control with automated pipeline triggers
 - Security-enforced CI/CD pipeline
 - Containerized application deployed on Kubernetes
 - AWS infrastructure provisioned using Terraform